 So come along!
 Together, we’ll explore the intriguing world of Maltesers and their connection to Islamic dietary requirements.
 Let’s crack open those wrappers and unwrap some answers!

 Yes, Maltesers are indeed Halal.
 Looking at the ingredients below, you can see that there is no alcohol or prohibited animal products used in the production of Maltesers, and they are therefore considered halal.

 Sugar, Skimmed Milk Powder, Cocoa Butter, Glucose Syrup, Barley Malt Extract, Cocoa Mass, Palm Fat, Lactose and Protein from Whey (from Milk), Emulsifiers (Soya Lecithin, E492), Wheat Flour, Palm Kernel Fat, Palm Kernel Oil, Raising Agents (E341, E500, E501), Wheat Gluten, Salt, Glazing Agent (Pectins), Natural Vanilla Extract, Milk Chocolate contains Milk Solids 14% minimum, Milk Chocolate contains Vegetable Fats in addition to Cocoa Butter

 Where can I buy Maltesers?

-While Maltesers are not halal certified, they are considered halal to consume on the basis that there are no haram ingredients used in the production of this popular British snack.
+While Maltesers are not halal certified, they are considered halal to consume because no haram ingredients are used to produce this popular British snack.

 Are Maltesers compliant with Islamic law?

-Maltesers are considered halal as they conform to Islamic law, which means that they contain no haram ingredients such as alcohol or prohibited animal products.
+Maltesers are considered halal as they conform to Islamic law, meaning they contain no haram ingredients such as alcohol or prohibited animal products.
 The vegetable fat used in the chocolate candy is an additional ingredient to cocoa butter and is also permissible for consumption.

 What determines the halal status of a chocolate candy like Maltesers?